 He is a three-time recipient of an Ohio Arts Council Individual Excellence Award, a finalist for the UNT Rilke Prize, and the winner of the McGinnis-Ritchie Award for Fiction.

 Married to Beth Sutton-Ramspeck—a Victorianist and Harry Potter scholar—Ramspeck lives in Lima, Ohio.
-A grown daughter, Lee, teaches third and fourth grades for a Montessori public school in Charlotte, North Carolina.
+A grown daughter, Lee, teaches for a Montessori public school in Charlotte, North Carolina.
 Other members of the Lima household include Siri (a dog named for Sirius Black from the Harry Potter series, not for the virtual assistant), and Reggie (a cat named for Regulus Black).